bbbscarter/GodotRuntimeDebugTools/README.md

   has the benefit of being accurate and working with all rendered assets without requiring any scene modifications; however triangle picking may be slow in large/complex scenes.
-- 2D object picking is currently limited to sprites and canvas items.
+- 2D object picking is currently limited to sprites and UI controls.
 - Some features, such as selecting nodes in the editor scene tree, and toggling collision meshes, rely on undocumented Godot features.
 - This is just a proof of concept.
 The hope is that some of these features might